emporerofSerbia/WHSTechNotes/journal.md

+# December 9, 2024

+Brain rot, I think comes from humor as it's evolved to children, plus new ai and computer generated videos.
+They're alright I guess.
+We shoudl limit screen time, or atleast force companies to make a way to toggle their short-form videos because that's something I want.
+Sometimes after a really depressing day on the phone, I feel brain fog.
+I can't think well, I can't do anything well.
+I HATE IT.
+I hate the phone it's cool for calling your friends but everything else NO.
+I bet Lebron never watched short-form videos and look at him now.
+We need to stop this.

 # December 2, 2024

 One way AI has been advancing is in study material.
 Theres this website, I forgot the name, but it takes a picture of your school notes and generates a talk between two people about these notes, covering every niche subject